Teriyaki Chicken Meal Prep Bowls – Easy, Wholesome & Customizable

 • 1 cup white Jasmine or Basmati Rice

-• 1 cup water (more if cooking on stovetop)
+• 1 cup water (more if cooking in a pot)

 • 4 cups broccoli florets